 The sensations and the urge can occur in any body part, the most cited location is legs, followed by arms.
 Some people have little or no sensation, yet still have a strong urge to move which brings immediate relief, although temporary and partial.
 Continuous, fast up-and-down movements of the leg and rapidly moving the legs, may momentarily relieve these sensations.
 Sitting or lying down (reading, plane ride, watching TV) can trigger the sensations and urge to move.

 The pathogenesis of RLS remains unclear.
 Currently, the most widely accepted mechanism involves a genetic component, along with abnormalities in the brain dopamine pathways and impaired iron homeostasis.
 The most commonly associated medical condition is iron deficiency (specifically blood ferritin below 50 µg/L), which accounts for 20% of all cases of RLS.
-Other associated conditions include folic acid or magnesium deficiency, fibromyalgia, sleep apnea, uremia, diabetes, thyroid disease, peripheral neuropathy, Parkinson’s disease and certain autoimmune diseases such as Sjögren’s syndrome, celiac disease, and rheumatoid arthritis.
+Other associated conditions include folic acid or magnesium deficiency, sleep apnea, uremia, diabetes, thyroid disease, peripheral neuropathy, Parkinson’s disease and certain autoimmune diseases such as Sjögren’s syndrome, celiac disease, and rheumatoid arthritis.

 For those with mild to moderate symptoms, certain lifestyle changes and activities are necessary to reduce or eliminate symptoms.
 Decreased use of caffeine, alcohol, and tobacco may provide some relief.
 Physicians may suggest that certain individuals take supplements to correct deficiencies in iron, folate, and magnesium.
 Taking a hot bath, massaging the legs, or using a heating pad or ice pack may also be helpful to relieve symptoms in some patients.